 In February 2012, I started a free newsletter to help people learn more about wild edibles and it includes easy-to-make products that are inexpensive and effective.
-In only 6 months, almost 500 people worldwide have subscribed to Nutrition – Nature’s Way!
+Thousands of people worldwide subscribe to Nutrition – Nature’s Way!
 If you want a free subscription please click here!

 So who am I?
 My name is Karen Stephenson.
 I’m an expert wild food educator, chartered herbalist, author, professional writer, and a certified Master Naturalist (Lakehead University).
 My love for writing goes back to the early 1990’s.
-I earned an S.S.W. (high honours with distinction) in 1999 from Seneca College of Applied Arts and Technology in Toronto, and I have completed more workshops and courses than space will allow with the most relevant courses to this project being Herbal Pharmacy Level 1 and 2.
-I volunteer in the youth justice process as well as at a homeless shelter.
-Most of my volunteer time is here – teaching people about edible wild food!
+I earned an S.S.W.
+(High Honours with Distinction) in 1999 from Seneca College of Applied Arts and Technology in Toronto, and I have completed more workshops and courses (including Herbal Pharmacy) than space will allow.
+I volunteer for the Toronto Mycological Society and the York-Simcoe Naturalists.

 EdibleWildFood.com is informational in nature.
 While we strive to be 100% accurate, it is solely up to the reader to ensure proper plant identification.
 Some wild plants are poisonous or can have serious adverse health effects.

 We are not health professionals, medical doctors, nor are we nutritionists.
 It is up to the reader to verify nutritional information and health benefits with qualified professionals for all edible plants listed in this web site.
 Please click here for more information.